 Spansion to close Kuala Lumpur facility

-As part of cost reduction plans, Spansion is consolidating its two test and assembly manufacturing operations, which will result in the closing of its Kuala Lumpur facility, the company states in their 3Q fiscal report.
+Spansion is consolidating two test and assembly manufacturing operations which will result in the closing of its Kuala Lumpur facility, the company stated in their Q3 fiscal report.

 "Spansion continues to execute on our business strategy and drive new design wins in the embedded market amid global economic challenges," said John Kispert, president and CEO of Spansion.
 "With macroeconomic weakness expected to continue in the near-term, we are taking proactive measures to reduce operating expenses while strengthening customer relationships and accelerating adoption of new products to position Spansion for long-term market leadership."